 Nafplion is one of Greece's prettiest towns.
 Its narrow streets are lined by elegant Venetian houses and graceful Neoclassical mansions.
-Like the big square in Athens, Nafplion's main square is called Syntagma or Constitution Square.
+Like the big square in Athens, Nafplion's main square is called Syntagma (or "constitution") Square.

-The square is a delightful mix of architecture revealing the many layers of local history: The old Venetian arsenal still sports the symbol of Venice: the winged lion of St. Mark.
+This square is a delightful mix of architecture revealing the many layers of local history: The old Venetian arsenal still sports the symbol of Venice: the winged lion of St. Mark.
 The domed mosques are a reminder of centuries of Muslim Ottoman rule.
 This mosque was converted to house independent Greece's first parliament.

-The harborfront promenade features inviting bars and couch-filled cafes which attract a relaxed crowd.
+The harborfront promenade features inviting bars and couch-filled cafés which attract a relaxed crowd.
 The sofas encourage locals and visitors alike to stay awhile.
-And if you stay long enough...nearby tavernas, as rustic restaurants are called here, serve the fish dish of your dreams.
+And, if you stay long enough, nearby tavernas — as rustic restaurants are called here — serve the fish dish of your dreams.